Lsn1122/2018-Tfl/README.md

 # 2018-Tfl
 Math6183-Coursework3

-# example for how to combine the data
+# example for how to combine the data- using same way to deal with all the other sheets

 ```{r}
 library(readxl)